Finding a Top Financial Advisor Firm in Madison, Wisconsin

 Six additional professional work at Poehling Capital Management, including two certified financial planners (CFPs).
-There are no chartered financial analysts (CFAs) or certified public accountants (CPAs) at this firm.

 Poehling Capital Management Portfolio Management

 Pheling Capital Management uses model portfolios for managing client assets.
 Each model portfolio is a template for a certain set of criteria.
 This means you’re matched to a model portfolio based on a variety of factors, including risk tolerance, investment objectives, income, retirement timeline and cash-flow needs.
 The firm invests in large-capitalization companies as well as additional investments for diversification.
-The firm prefers publicly traded equities, ETFs, mutual fund, fixed income and option contracts.
+The firm prefers publicly traded equities, exchange-traded funds (ETFs), mutual fund, fixed income and option contracts.

 Financial Wealth Management

 You’ll need $200,000 to open and maintain an account through the limited discretionary asset management service.
 For other services, you likely will not need to meet that minimum, but it’s at the discretion of the firm.
-Services offered at FWM include retirement planning (including 401(k)s), financial planning, business succession planning, insurance and asset allocation.
+Services offered at FWM include retirement planning (including 401(k) plans), financial planning, business succession planning, insurance and asset allocation.

 Financial Wealth Management Background